-Quoting from the FDIS scope:
+Quoting from the 2nd edition [FDIS] scope:

-There are two main sections:
+There are two main-body sections:

 Status of the standard

-The standard was published in June 2016.
+The standard was first published in 2016.

-There is a further, deeper concern about the very concept of sector-specific variants of 27001/27002.
+There lingers a further, deeper concern about the very concept of sector-specific variants of 27001/27002.
 As with BS 7799 before them, the ISO27k standards have always been deliberately generic and broadly applicable to all sort and sizes of organization.
 Each organization is required to identify, assess and treat its particular information risks, using a structured and systematic management system of the same general form.
 The implementation guidance and accredited certification processes are well established and work just fine.
 Surely that is good enough?

 Question: how many pages does it take to say “Skim over everything relevant that is adequately covered by other standards, focusing solely on anything specific or unique to the industry”?